-However, after I promoted High School I went to University to further expand my knowledge in programming and I really like it, but in the first year it was pretty though since in my university everyone is used to give homework at the same time so I manage to have 3 or 4 projects in a 2 or 3 week period.
-Also, in this period I do have partial exams so it is pretty though to do all of it.
+However, after I graduated from High School I went to University to further expand my knowledge in programming and I really like it, but in the first year it was pretty tough since in my university everyone is used to give homework at the same time so I manage to have 3 or 4 projects in a 2 or 3 week period.
+Also, in this period I do have mid-term exams so it is pretty tough to do all of it.
 Even though it is hard, I do like what I am doing in university and I am so excited for new challenges to further improve my knowledge in a company like this.

 Overall, my main objective here is to further improve my knowledge and creativity and express what I know and what I will learn in new programs with the applicability that your company develops.